dfreerksen/openscad-box/README.md

 ## Rod Box

 This box requires a 3mm (1/8") diameter rod for the hinge.
+No longer maintained.

 ### Usage